by Charles M. Citrenbaum, Ph. D. and Mark E. King, Ph. D.

 - a demystification of hypnosis;

-- a hypnotherapeutic session of approximately one hour's duration; and
+- one or more hypnotherapeutic sessions of approximately one hour's duration; and

 - directives given to the patient for post-treatment care (self hypnosis daily, exercise, and other strategies).

 The hypnotherapeutic intervention addresses the psychological payoffs, benefits, or secondary gains ofsmoking and helps the patient to identify healthier alternatives for these payoffs.
 Often, many secondary gains exist at unconscious levels.
 Common payoffs or gains are stress management/self tranquilization, assertion of one's independence, to reward oneself on the completion of a job, to model, honor, or be more connected to loved ones who have smoked or died from a smoking related illness, to eat less and not gain weight, to fit in with the group.
 Hypnosis increases awareness, suspends critical judgement, increases the influence of the clinical communication, and provides a helpful placebo effect to enhance treatment.
 Self-hypnosis, taught to all patients, provides a healthier alternative that cigarettes for stress management and also reinforces treatment when used daily.

 We feel strongly that psychological treatments for cigarette smoking should only be employed by providers well-trained in human behavior.
 Clinical hypnosis should be used only by those trained and experienced in its use.
 Under such circumstances, these nonmedical approaches offer effective treatment, which addresses processes other than the physical and pharmacological, for cigarette smokers who want to stop.